 The product spec isn’t just a document.
 It’s part of a broader process to flesh out ideas.
 One of the most powerful benefits of creating a product spec is that it allows you to apply critical thinking from the very beginning.
 It encourages communication between teams and drives accountability.
 Doing as much of this thinking up front helps reduce rework later in the process.

-But what makes a product brief – or whatever kind of document you use – great is up to your team.
+But what makes a product specification — or whatever kind of document you use — great is up to your team.
 For some, shorter one-pagers will work, and for others, longer documents with more precise information will work better.
-For example, the former may work better for smaller companies where the latter may work better for larger companies.
-Sit down with the stakeholders in your product development process to figure out what a robust collaborative process should look like and what kind of a supporting tool or document fits best in that process.
+For example, the former may work better for smaller companies whereas the latter may work better for larger companies.
+Sit down with the stakeholders during product development to figure out what a robust collaborative process should look like and what kind of a supporting tool or document fits best in that process.

 And don’t be afraid to change this as your organization and processes change.